5 Automated Supply Chain Management Benefits to Take Advantage of Now

 Warehouse Automation can be broken up into two main categories: Process Automation and Physical Automation.

-Process automation digitizes manual processes like physical inventory and integrates that data into your software environment, such as your Sage 100 ERP system.
-Process automation runs on an system of barcoding and wireless barcode scanners to input and track data at the point of activity, which communicates back to your ERP system.
+Process Automation – digitizes manual processes like physical inventory and integrates that data into your software environment, such as your Sage 100 ERP system.
+Process automation runs on an ecosystem of barcoding and wireless barcode scanners to input and tracks data at the point of activity, which communicates back to your ERP system.

 While process and physical automation are robust, choosing the right type of automation for your company can make the difference between a successful implementation or failure.
 The trick is to not buy into automation until you establish a solid business case for change based on your business’ needs.
 While there is no single “best” solution for everyone, there is one “best” solution for your business.